paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-4-migration.md

 However, before we begin looking at these, we need to cover tagging.
 Artifactory has a useful feature called Property Sets.
 We decided early (decision log - check) in the process to make wide use of custom properties through Property Sets.
 Our requirements were principally:

 1. Artefact hygiene - remove unused or unsupported packages, waste
-2. Container images underlying OS type - differentiate between Linux and Windows containers
+2. Docker images underlying OS type - differentiate between Linux and Windows containers

-**Note:** That whilst possible to read a manifest for each image and determine the existence of foreign layers, we were focused on stability and repeatability as well as speed.
+**Note:** That whilst possible to read a manifest for each Docker image and determine the existence of foreign layers, we were focused on stability and repeatability as well as speed.
 We wanted to utilise the native tooling as much as possible and felt that determining supported schema/configuration around custom tooling would negatively impact complexity.

 ### Failure recovery